 The SYSTEM tablespace is always online when the database is open.

-A temporary tablespace is optimised for the storage of temporary data (such as sorting the results of a query.)
+A temporary tablespace is optimised for the storage of temporary data - this is most often required when sorting large data sets.

-You specify a default temporary tablespace when you create a database, using the DEFAULT TEMPORARY TABLESPACE extension to the CREATE DATABASE statement.
+Specify a default temporary tablespace when creating a database, using the DEFAULT TEMPORARY TABLESPACE extension to the CREATE DATABASE statement.

-You can drop the default temporary tablespace.
-If you do, the SYSTEM tablespace will be used as default temporary tablespace.
-However, in future releases, this might not be allowed.
+If you drop the default temporary tablespace, the SYSTEM tablespace will be used as default temporary tablespace.
+However this is not recommended and in future releases, may not be allowed.
 You cannot make the default temporary tablespace permanent or take it offline.

 To change a user account to use a non-default temp tablespace